 Since a pre-construction condition survey is a risk management exercise, the scope should reflect the risk of damage to adjacent structures, or least the likelihood of claims.
 It is also appropriate to balance risk mitigation with cost in determining the scope.
 Consequently, there is no single level of service or standardized, prescriptive procedure for pre-construction surveys.
 However, condition surveys and similar means of investigating existing conditions are used for other purposes.
 Approaches used to investigate buildings for real estate transactions, facilities management and planning renovations and alterations can be useful in performing pre-construction surveys.

 One typical way of reducing the cost of a condition survey is to use staff with lower billing rates.
 Compared to investigations with more technical objectives, the potential consequences to using less experienced or less technical field staff for a pre-construction condition survey is modest and the use of more expensive staff may not add commensurate value.
-Therefore it is typical to use technicians and junior professional staff to perform condition surveys.
-However, some experience and some understanding of structures and materials are necessary to properly describe conditions encountered in the field.
+Therefore, technicians and junior professional staff are typically used to perform condition surveys.
+However, some experience and some understanding of structures and materials are necessary to describe conditions encountered in the field properly.
 Not all firms recognize this and instead assign instrumentation or materials testing technicians to perform the field observation, with insufficient training and oversight.

 The cost of a pre-construction condition survey can be reduced through the choice of what is observed in the field.
 The decision of what structures to survey, and whether to observe all or parts of a given structure, should be based on the likelihood of damage to that structure.
 In addition, data collection methods can influence the time in the field and the effort to assemble reports, but this can be a false economy if not done thoughtfully.
 A lot of firms document only the general conditions using video or a small number of photographs.
 As a result, minor distress that may be easily mistaken for construction damage is not documented.
 For trained field staff, it does not take much more time to thoroughly document all observed distress, than to observe general conditions alone.
 Therefore the cost reduction from less detailed documentation will often be outweighed by an increase in claims risk.